 Inside this massive park you’ll find the 70 metre Dambri waterfall.
 This high stream of water comes crashing at an unbelievable speed and makes for quite an incredible sight.
 While the view is impressive from atop, getting down there might make you realise just how big Dambri is.
 If you are driving through Vietnam then spend the night in Bao Loc, it’s worth the extra day out of your itinerary.

 Recommended by Laughter Travel Eat

-Hue, a city in central Vietnam that looked under-developed at first glance, was actually the capital of the Nguyen Dynasty.
+Hue, a city in central Vietnam just North of Danang, that looked under-developed at first glance, was actually the capital of the Nguyen Dynasty.
 As the royal capital between 1802 to 1945, they were the last ruling family in Vietnam.
 The most prominent relic from this time is the citadel in the city center, which is dubbed as the smaller version of the Forbidden City in Beijing.

 Although many parts of it were destroyed during the Vietnam War, it is still a sight to behold.
 But the real gems are the tombs of the Nguyen emperors that surrounded the city.
 While there might be dozens of them, the most famous ones are Minh Mang tomb, the second emperor of the Nguyen Dynasty.
 Dong Khanh tomb, with a mix of western and Chinese influence.

 And Tu Duc tomb, which doubled up as his summer palace during his reign.
 If you want to learn more about what else to see in Hue, here’s a more detailed guide.

 Bac Ha village in the northern Vietnam is becoming one of the highlights for travelers visiting Sapa.
 The proximity to popular mountain range in Vietnam makes it an accessible and unique place.